 Once you settle your claim, the insurance company and driver have been released from further liability for your claim.

-A Baltimore rollover accident lawyer at William G. Kolodner P.A., determines if the offer of settlement is fair given the facts in your case.
+A Baltimore rollover accident lawyer at William G. Kolodner Personal Injury Lawyers, determines if the offer of settlement is fair given the facts in your case.
 If the insurance company refuses to negotiate a fair settlement, our lawyers are ready to file a personal injury lawsuit for a rollover accident.

 Is There a Deadline for Filing a Rollover Car Accident Lawsuit in Maryland?